 Research on Zoonoses

 Zoonoses are infectious diseases that can be transmitted from humans to animals – and vice versa.
 Ebola and anthrax, for example, are among them.
-To protect humans, habituated primates, and other wild animals, we have been working with the Robert Koch Institute on an early warning system since 2012.
+To protect humans, habituated primates, and other wild animals, we worked with the Robert Koch Institute on an early warning system for 6 years.
 This system is designed to help identify health threats rapidly and initiate immediate responses.
+Since 2022 we are cooperating with HIOH Helmholtz Institute for One Health.

 This approach (also known as “One Health”) is highly appreciated by the local populations: It reduces the risk of fatal epidemics and helps to keep habituated gorilla groups and other wildlife populations healthy – thus securing the source of ecotourism income.